Next virus aid package could easily swell past $1 trillion

-WASHINGTON (AP) — The price tag for the next COVID-19 aid package could quickly swell above $1 trillion as White House negotiators negotiate with Congress over money to reopen schools, prop up small businesses, boost virus testing and keep cash flowing to Americans while the virus crisis deepens in the U.S.
+WASHINGTON (AP) — The price tag for the next COVID-19 aid package could quickly swell above $1 trillion as White House officials negotiate with Congress over money to reopen schools, prop up small businesses, boost virus testing and keep cash flowing to Americans while the virus crisisdeepens in the U.S.

 Senate Majority Leader Mitch McConnell on Tuesday promised a new round of direct payments to earners below a certain income level, similar to the $1,200 checks sent in the spring.
 President Donald Trump insists on a payroll tax holiday for workers.
 And Democrats want billions to outfit schools and shore up local governments.

+“Regretfully, this is not over,” McConnell said, urging Americans to learn to live with the new virus by wearing masks and practicing social distancing until a vaccine can be found.

-Treasury Secretary Steven Mnuchin and acting chief of staff Mark Meadows conferred privately with GOP senators before preparing to meet with House Speaker Pelosi and Senate Democratic leader Chuck Schumer.
-Trump’s team is trying to broker a compromise between the GOP’s emerging $1 trillion proposal with the House’s more sweeping $3 trillion bill.
+Treasury Secretary Mnuchin and acting chief of staff Mark Meadows spent the day on Capitol Hill, meeting separately with McConnell, House Speaker Nancy Pelosi and others trying to broker a compromise between the GOP’s emerging $1 trillion proposal with the House’s more sweeping $3 trillion bill.

+Several GOP senators emerged from a private lunch session outraged at the potential outlays, vowing to stall the relief bill’s passage.

 Meadows told reporters the president wants to ensure the funding package “meets the legitimate needs that are before the American people.”

-McConnell said Washington must develop a strategy to safely reopen schools and businesses until a vaccine can be found.

-“We need to carve out a new normal,” the Republican leader said.

-McConnell is poised to roll out the $1 trillion GOP proposal, a counter-offer to Pelosi’s $3 trillion House-passed plan as they race to strike a deal by the end of the month.
-That’s when a $600 weekly unemployment benefits boost and other aid, including a federal rental moratorium on millions of apartment units, expires.
+The Republicans are poised to roll out a $1 trillion package, what McConnell called a “starting point” in talks.
+It’s a counter-offer to Pelosi’s $3 trillion House-passed plan as they race to strike a deal by the end of the month.
+That’s when a $600 weekly unemployment benefits boostand other aid, including a federal rental moratorium on millions of apartment units, expires.

 It’s also expected to include at least $70 billion to help schools reopen and $25 billion in virus testing funds.
 Republicans want to replace the $600 weekly federal jobless benefit with a lower amount, to prevent the unemployed from receiving more aid than they would through a normal paycheck, Republicans said.